The Aerospace Growth Partnership Strategy for Net Zero Aerospace

 The AGP’s mission is to make the UK a world leader in the development and manufacture of the most sustainable aircraft technologies, where globally competitive businesses, supported by a strong national ecosystem, provide high quality jobs and growth throughout the UK.

-The new AGP strategy “Destination Net Zero”, launched at the Farnborough International Airshow 2022, seeks to reduce the climate impact of aviation and secure the UK’s position as a world leader for the next era of flight.
+In 2022, the AGP launched its strategy “Destination Net Zero”, at the Farnborough International Airshow.
+The strategy seeks to reduce the climate impact of aviation and secure the UK’s position as a world leader for the next era of flight.
 With the impetus to reduce the climate impact of aviation, the strategy focusses on decoupling aviation’s emissions from its growth – whilst continuing to contribute to the economic prosperity and global aerospace leadership of the UK.

 The Aerospace Growth Partnership